ansible-community/ara/doc/source/usage.rst

-      playbook show  Show details of a playbook result list    Returns a list of results result show    Show details of a result stats list     Returns a list of statistics stats show     Show details of a statistic task list      Returns a list of tasks task show      Show details of a task
+      playbook show  Show details of a playbook result list    Returns a list of results result show    Show details of a result task list      Returns a list of tasks task show      Show details of a task